Hewitt's Double Meadow Rue

 A native woodland plant that produces tall clumps with black stems bearing large, double purple-lilac flowers; excellent for cutting; may need to stake tall stems

 Hewitt's Double Meadow Rue features dainty panicles of purple star-shaped flowers with lilac purple overtones rising above the foliage in early summer.
 The flowers are excellent for cutting.
 Its ferny leaves emerge green in spring, turning dark green in colour.
 As an added bonus, the foliage turns a gorgeous olive green in the fall.
-The fruit is not ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Hewitt's Double Meadow Rue is an herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.